onzfonz/comp227/src/content/0/en/part0c.md

 |:---|:--|
 |`winget install -e OpenJS.NodeJS`|`brew install node`|

-You should only use this option if you have trouble doing anything with nvm..
+*You should only use this option if you have trouble doing anything with nvm.*

 ---